World Grand Prix darts: Luke Littler beats Gian van Veen in stunning match but Michael van Gerwen knocked out

 "I missed a few doubles starting and finishing but overall it was a good performance and Gian played his part in a brilliant game.
 We push each other every time, play our best darts against each other.

 "Hopefully this is my next major.
-First round done, on to the next one."
+First round done, on to the next."

 Van Gerwen dumped out but Price, Clayton win